katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `database` is a database object, allowing you to execute extra SQL statements.
 - `elements` is an array of one or more resources that you can manipulate.
+- `me` the return of the identify function

 The function must return a [Q promise][kriskowal-q].
 If one of the `afterread` methods rejects its promise, all error objects are returned to the client, who receives a 500 Internal Error response.